Universal Day of Culture: Brazil

 In Brazil the celebrations are organized annually by Brazilian Roerich Institute, which was established in 1999.
 On April 15, 2010, the 75th anniversary of the Roerich Pact, the panel "Protection and Preservation of natural treasures: the challenges to the servers of culture" was held in São Paulo.
 The Banner of Peace has been hoisted as well.

 Canada

 In Canada the Universal Day of Culture is celebrated in Edmonton, Alberta since 2012.
 They are organized by the Alberta Banner of Peace Association, with the participation of Alberta Interscience Association and Edmonton Theosophical Society in different years.

+United States

+In the United States of America, the Universal Day of Culture has been observed since 2023 by an annual celebration in Savannah, Tennessee.
+The event includes meetings with representatives from countries all around the globe, cultural performances, authentic food and craft vendors, and a parade.

+Philippines

+In 2024 Central Mindanao Colleges in Kidapawan City joined in the commemoration of the Universal Day of Culture, stating that "Beyond mere observance, this event stands as a testament to the multifaceted richness of global cultural diversity".

+Romania

+In Romania, the observance of the Universal Day of Culture started in 2024, with a celebration at the National Museum of Romanian Literature, attended by official representatives from the embassies of Argentina, Cuba, Greece, Mexico and Norway, and from the Liszt Institute.

 Other countries

 The Universal Day of Culture is celebrated also in Argentina, Bulgaria, Belarus, Chile, Cuba, Israel, Italy, Latvia, Mexico and Spain.